 How do I update my handicap?

 Having got your initial handicap, you can update it.
-As you progress, your handicap index is updated using the ten best scores from the previous twenty rounds you have played.
+Your handicap index is updated using the ten best scores from the previous twenty rounds you have played as you progress.

-We must mention here, the unfortunate cheating which does go on around handicaps.
-It might surprise you to know that more players cheat to make themselves seem worse players then they are, than those who cheat to make themselves look better.
+We must mention here the unfortunate cheating which does go on around handicaps.
+It might surprise you to know that more players cheat to make themselves seem worse players than they are than those who cheat to make themselves look better.
 There is more cheating to come out with a higher handicap.
 This is call sandbagging, and it is done to gain an advantage in competitive competitions.
-We mention it in passing, but one of the reasons we love golf is that any form of cheating is rare.
+We mention it in passing, but one reason we love golf is that any form of cheating is rare.
 Nearly everyone enjoys the game and wants to play fair.

-Eighteen is often regarded as the magic number for male golfers.
+Eighteen is often regarded as a good handicap for male golfers.
 This is the point at which a golfer reaches that magical spot of moving from being a high handicapper to being a mid-handicapper.
-The figure of eighteen is not pulled out of the air, it is to do with the par of the course.
-With a handicap of eighteen, then you can expect to hit a ‘bogey’ that is one shot above par, on each hole on the course.
+The figure of eighteen is not pulled out of the air; it is to do with the par of the course.
+With a handicap of eighteen, then you can expect to hit a ‘bogey’ that is one shot above par on each hole on the course.
 That is something to aim for.
-If you hear the term ‘bogey golfer’ that means a golfer with an eighteen handicap, making one shot above par, on average, as they go around the course.
+If you hear the term ‘bogey golfer,’ that means a golfer with an eighteen handicap, making one shot above par, on average, as they go around the course.

 A low handicap golfer is someone with a handicap of under ten.
-A golfer with this handicap would be expected to make a lot of shots on par as they go around the course.
+A golfer with this handicap would be expected to make many shots on par as they go around the course.
 And you can go lower than this.
-The best amateur golfers, the scratch golfers have a handicap of zero.
+The best amateur golfers, the scratch golfers, have a handicap of zero.
 At that level, the golfers are hitting par on nearly every hole on the course.
 Yet even these scratch golfers are still a long way from the professionals on the PGA tour.
-The handicap system only applies to amateur golfers, the professionals are up there in the stratosphere.
+The handicap system only applies to amateur golfers.
+The professionals are up there in the stratosphere.
 PGA tour players are at least four or five strokes better than even the scratch golfers, so a way to go!